What kinds of emergencies can occur with pets?

 - Keep your dog or cat warm and as quiet as possible.
 Also keep movement to a minimum if there is possible trauma.

-- Obtain a suitable container for your pet, such as a strong cardboard box.
-Carefully maneuver the pet onto a blanket or thick towel so he/she can be placed into the box or directly into the car.
+- Obtain a suitable container for your pet, such as a strong cardboard box for smaller pets, or carefully maneuver larger pets onto a blanket or thick towel so he/she can be placed into the box or directly into the car.

 - Get to the veterinary hospital as soon as possible, but remember to drive carefully!